 CUT by Wolfgang Puck, 2 Bayfront Avenue, B1-71, Galleria Level The Shoppes at Marina Bay Sands, 018972, tel: 6688 8517; www.marinabaysands.com/restaurants

 Xiao Ya Tou

-“Modern Asian flavours, served with a touch of naughtiness” are how Xiao Ya Tou (XYT) likes to be known, and we absolutely concur.
-Local dishes are reinvented with slick style and must tries include drunken flower clams, Xianjiang style lamb spare ribs, XYT hokkien mee and crispy otak otak rolls.
+“Modern Asian flavours, served with a touch of naughtiness” is how Xiao Ya Tou (XYT) likes to be known, and we absolutely concur.
+Local dishes are reinvented with slick style and must-tries include drunken flower clams, Xianjiang-style lamb spare ribs, XYT hokkien mee and crispy otak otak rolls.
 One of our date night favourites.

 Nox Dine in the Dark